 |6th phase of action plan||April 1, 2019 to March 31, 2021||

-In addition to the systems stipulated in laws and regulations, we have established various systems to create a pleasant working environment.
+In addition to the systems stipulated in laws and regulations, we have established various other systems to create a rewarding and pleasant working environment.
 We continuously develop systems so that employees can have many options in working styles, for instance, by listening to employees and constructing systems that meet actual needs, or by establishing systems that exceed legal standards.
 The following systems are applicable to all employees, in principle.

 Furthermore, we have prepared a handbook that summarizes these systems and posted it on our intranet to ensure that employees are fully aware of their contents and methods of using them.